 These days you can choose between a conventional hard disk drive (HDD) or a solid-state drive (SSD) for your laptop.
-We will provide you with full details and what to look out for when considering a hard drive for your laptop in this guide.
+This guide will provide you with full details and what to look out for when considering a hard drive for your laptop.

 If you choose a hard drive that is too small for your laptop, you will quickly run out of storage, which can also affect your operating system’s performance.
 Therefore, please read this short guide from start to finish so that you take into account all of the essential factors when it comes to deciding on the size of your laptop drive.

 What are the physical sizes of hard drives?
 There are usually two types of hard drives available.
 These are 2.5 inches generally used in laptops, and 3.5 inches tend to be used in desktop computers.